Do arrests show up on employment background checks in Nevada?

 To prevent employment discrimination, federal and Nevada state laws limit what can be included in background checks and how that information can be used.

-The federal Fair Credit Reporting Act (FCRA) requires employers to advise you that they plan to conduct a background check, the contents of that background check, and whether the background check affected their decision to hire you.
+The federal Fair Credit Reporting Act (FCRA) requires employers to advise you that they plan to conduct a background check, the contents of that background check, and whether it affected their decision to hire you.
 The FCRA also protects you from employment decisions based on erroneous records by requiring your consent before certain employers run background checks on you.
 Government and law enforcement agencies, financial institutions, educational institutions, and casinos are typically exempt from this rule.

-Nevada’s “Ban the Box” law prohibits employers from asking you about your criminal history on the initial application.
+Nevada’s “Ban the Box” law prohibits employers from asking about your criminal history on the initial application.
 Employers are allowed to consider your criminal history only after the final interview or a conditional offer of employment has been made.
 It also prohibits employers from taking adverse or unfavorable action against you if you do not consent to a background check as a condition of employment.
 Nevada employers are also prohibited from using information about a person’s sex offender status for any purpose related to work.

 However, the employer is allowed to obtain a background check without your consent if that employer:

-• It is authorized by state or federal law to obtain background checks.
+- It is authorized by state or federal law to obtain background checks.

-• Believes in good faith you are involved in illegal activity.
+- Believes in good faith you are involved in illegal activity.

-• Believes that the background check is significantly related to the position you are applying for, such as a banker.
+- Believes that the background check is significantly related to the position you are applying for, such as a banker.

 How Far Back Do Background Checks Go?

-Most information contained in a background check, such as residency and financial history, goes no further than seven years.
-However, in 2015, Nevada removed the seven-year reporting limitation on convictions of any felonies and misdemeanors, meaning any sentence in your background is reportable.
+Most information in a background check, such as residency and financial history, goes no further than seven years.
+However, in 2015, Nevada removed the seven-year reporting limitation on convictions of felonies and misdemeanors, meaning any sentence in your background is reportable.

 Can You Pass a Background Check With Warrants?